lemon24/global_id/performance.md

 with 2 virtual CPUs, on Ubuntu 18.04.

-I ran the benchmarks with both CPython (the reference Python implementation) and PyPy (an alternative, JITed, implementation).
+I ran the benchmarks with both CPython (the reference Python implementation) and PyPy (a JITed Python implementation).

 ## Results